-As with the E.coli-derived Cry1Ab protein, glycoprotein staining of plant-derived Cry1Ab indicated that none of the potential glycosylation sites was actually glycosylated.
-The absence of any glycosylation sites in the PAT protein obtained from 'TwinLink'TM leaves was similarly confirmed by the results of glycoprotein staining.
+As with the E.coli-derived Cry1Ab protein, an in silico analysis of the plant-derived Cry1Ab protein identified seven potential glycosylation sites but glycoprotein staining indicated that none of these was actually glycosylated.
+No potential N-glycosylation sites were identified by the in silico analysis of the PAT protein obtained from 'TwinLink'TM leaves and the absence of any such sites was confirmed by the results of glycoprotein staining.